port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/terraform.md

 ## Terraform definition structure

-Port's Terraform provider supports The following resources to sync data to the catalog:
+Port's Terraform provider supports The following resources to ingest data to the catalog:

 ### `port-labs_entity`